catberry/catberry/docs/index.md

 ```
 Map function receives the state prepared by route definition string.
-State is an object where keys are names of stores and values are state
+State is an object, where keys are store names and values are state
 objects for every store.
 You can change entire state object if you want
-and return it from map function.
+and return it from a map function.

-In this example store `news` will receive additional state parameter `pageType`
+In this example, store `news` will receive additional state parameter `pageType`
 with value `userNews`.

 ## Regular expression
-For some rare cases you may need to parse parameters
+For some rare cases, you may need to parse parameters
 by regular expressions.
 In these cases you can define mapper
 object as listed below: